 - A short documentary or an extract of a film you have made, directed or produced - no longer than 10 minutes in duration.
 Please send this via link on either YouTube or Vimeo;

-- A two pages synopsis for a documentary film you would like to make.
-Give a clear account of the story; describe the narrative appraoch and visual style; try to make reference to the work of known film makers/photographers/artists as a way of describing your idea
+- A two page synopsis for a documentary film you would like to make.
+Give a clear account of the story; describe the narrative approach and visual style; try to make reference to the work of known film makers/photographers/artists as a way of describing your idea.

 English language requirements